On Saturday, May 13, friends, families, faculty, staff, and students gathered in Alumni Field House for Haverford’s 185th Commencement.

-On May 14, the College held its 184th Commencement ceremony, celebrating the accomplishments of the 306 members of the Class of 2022.
+On May 13, 2023, the College held its 185th Commencement ceremony, celebrating the accomplishments the Class of 2023.

 View the outline of events for Commencement Weekend.
 Tickets are not required for Commencement, nor is there a limit to the number of guests graduates may invite.